 Despite these important limitations, there are reasons to be cautiously optimistic about fairness and machine learning.
 First, data-driven decision-making has the potential to be more transparent compared to human decision-making.
 It forces us to articulate our decision-making objectives and enables us to clearly understand the tradeoffs between desiderata.
 However, there are challenges to overcome to achieve this potential for transparency.
 One challenge is improving the interpretability and explainability of modern machine learning methods, which is a topic of vigorous ongoing research.
 Another challenge is the proprietary nature of datasets and systems that are crucial to an informed public debate on this topic.
-Many commentators have called for a change in the status quo.D.
-Reisman, J. Schultz, K. Crawford, and M. Whittaker, “Algorithmic Impact Assessments: A Practical Framework for Public Agency Accountability” (https://ainowinstitute.org/aiareport2018.pdf, 2018).
+Many commentators have called for a change in the status quo.Reisman et al., “Algorithmic Impact Assessments: A Practical Framework for Public Agency Accountability” (https://ainowinstitute.org/aiareport2018.pdf, 2018).

 Second, effective interventions do exist in many machine learning applications, especially in natural-language processing and computer vision.
 Tasks in these domains (say, transcribing speech) are subject to less inherent uncertainty than traditional decision-making (say, predicting if a loan applicant will repay), removing some of the statistical constraints that we’ll study in Chapter 2.